+- In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 54 or less or is aged 55 or over and is unable to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made; and

 - In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 55 or over and is able to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made for the first £26,539 of the employee's salary.
 Thereafter, the following multiplier should be used at the following ages:

-- 55 1.65
+- • 55 1.65

 - • 56 1.55

-- 57 1.45
+- • 57 1.45

 - 58 1.35

 - • 59 1.25

 - 60 1.15

 - 61 1.05

 - 62 0.95

 - 63 0.85

 - 64 0.75

 - 65 0.65

 - 66 0.55

 - 67 0.45

 - 68 0.35

 - 69 0.25

 - • 70 0.15

-- 9.2 In the case of an employee whose employment is terminated on grounds of efficiency, Strategic Directors (or where the employee is a Strategic Director, the Chief Executive; or where the employee is the Chief Executive, the Staff & Pensions Committee) have discretion to make severance payments up to the levels described above.
+- 9.2 In the case of an employee whose employment is terminated on grounds of efficiency, Executive Directors (or where the employee is an Executive Director, the Chief Executive; or where the employee is the Chief Executive, the Staff & Pensions Committee) have discretion to make severance payments up to the levels described above, taking into account all relevant factors including: whether the payment is necessary to address a situation where there would otherwise be a significant risk of harm to the County Council's services or objectives; whether to make a payment could lead to a serious loss of confidence in the public service; whether the payment is reasonable and affordable.

-- 9.3 Regulation 31 of the LGPSR 2013 allows a scheme employer to award to a) an active member or b) a member who was an active member who was dismissed by way of redundancy or business efficiency additional pension in total not more than £6,500.
+- 9.3 Regulation 31 of the LGPSR 2013 allows a scheme employer to award to a) an active member or b) a member who was an active member who was dismissed by way of redundancy or business efficiency additional pension (currently to a maximum of £7,579).
 It is the County Council's Policy that the award of additional pension should only be applied in exceptional circumstances where this is necessary to address a situation where there would otherwise be a significant risk of harm to the County Council's services or objectives.

-- 9.4 The County Council will no longer apply the abatement rule save in exceptional circumstances where it determines that to not abate the pension in payment could lead to a serious lack of confidence in the public service.
+- 9.4 The County Council will not apply the abatement rule to LGPS pension benefits save in

-- 9.5 Where an employee has to give up work in order to care for a chronically ill spouse or partner the Council's policy is to give consideration to waiving the actuarial reduction that would otherwise attach to the early payment of pension benefits.

-- 9.6 Other discretions are exercised in accordance with the Council's scheme of delegation on a case by case basis.